khulnasoft/devkit/.github/CONTRIBUTING.md

 Platforms: linux/amd64, linux/amd64/v2, linux/amd64/v3, linux/386
 ```

-### Run BuildKit using Buildx
+### Run DevKit using Buildx

-You can also have buildx run and manage the custom BuildKit daemon itself using
+You can also have buildx run and manage the custom DevKit daemon itself using
 the [`docker-container` driver](https://docs.docker.com/build/drivers/remote/).

-This is usually the easiest way to get started with a custom BuildKit daemon
+This is usually the easiest way to get started with a custom DevKit daemon
 for development or debugging.

 ```bash